grass-overflow/hydra/README.md

 Project HYDRA (**H**ybrid **P**olicy-**D**riven **R**esiliency **A**gent) integrates a **Proximal Policy Optimization (PPO)** Reinforcement Learning (RL) Neural Network directly into a Kubernetes cluster to natively orchestrate scale testing, resource optimization, and proactive anomaly remediation.

 By silencing native Kubernetes automation features (such as standard HorizontalPodAutoscalers and Liveness/Readiness probes), the cluster's stability and survival rely **100%** on the choices of the RL Agent.
-The agent checks state configurations every 15–30 seconds and determines the optimal actions to take.

 ---